Arnold-n/P1P2MQTT/Firmware_images/README.md

 Minimal recommended upgrade is v0.9.46 for P1P2Monitor; older versions do not work with P1P2MQTT-bridge >=v0.9.46.

-P1P2Monitor v0.9.53 adds buffered commands.
+P1P2Monitor v0.9.53 does not yet add buffered commands, but a future version will.

 P1P2Monitor auxiliary control is currently only usable for Daikin E-series, and FDY/FDYQ/FXMQ F-series.
 Monitoring is also available for certain F-series models (using the generic F-series firmware).